 I started taking pictures in high school, for the year book and school paper, back in the dark ages, with black and white film I processed in the dark room.
 I dreamed of being a photo journalist for Life or Look Magazines.
 I went to college intending to get only an associates degree in Journalism and then hit the big time as a photo-journalist.
 Due to the Viet Nam War, I extended my stay and earned a second associates in Advertising and a Bachelors in Business Management.
 I carried extra hours to finish in four years instead of five, then drew a high draft lottery number.
 By that time, I was burned out on journalism and college.
 I ended up directing YMCA camps, later a foster care agency, where I used my photography skills and writing abilities to produce brochures and publicity materials.
 Along the way I kept taking pictures for fun, usually nature, or patterns that intrigued me, and always people and scenery.
-I retired six years ago and began taking more pictures, then began writing.
-Right now, I focus primarily on writing about the imaginary people I meet in my head, however photography is never far away from my addled mind.
-I’ve added travel related pictures, but still find myself snapping nature, scenery, unusual views, types of storytelling shots with people, and whatever else floats through my aging brain cells!
+I retired in 2013 and began taking more pictures, then began writing.
 I no longer carry an expensive camera, many of these shots were taken with my iPhone.
-I enjoy constructive feedback—use the contact section.
+I’ve also started collecting art and have a rather eclectic array hanging on our walls.
+I enjoy constructive feedback—use the connect section.
 Enjoy!